SUPPORTERS JUST SAYING THE OBVIOUS:

 Trish Rajewski

 I have a degree in Education, and used to teach elementary school.
 It became frustrating to teach in oversized classrooms with little support and a rigid curriculum that didn't meet the needs of all students.
-I love the training that the I-o method offers teachers.
+I love the training that the Lead out method offers teachers.
 Educating students with psychology is long over due, and I believe it will help students make and meet individual goals and in turn become more successful as students, and as adults.

 Amy Bencomo, College Advisor, public high school